-The ultimate takeaways of these data sources is that a more mobile, younger workforce want to feel appreciated and heard, as well as be more independent.
+The ultimate takeaway of these data sources is that a more mobile, younger workforce wants to feel appreciated and heard, as well as be more independent.

 Because of this, financial incentives to retain your staff just won’t cut it anymore.
 And not only that: replacing just one of your employees can cost you as a business between 50% to 200% of their annual salary.